mjrgh/DCSExplorer/README.md

 hopefully you won't either.

-## Origins and goals of this project
+## Origins and goals of the project

 I got started on this project because I wanted a DCS decoder that I could use on an embedded platform, for another project.
 PinMame's